palkan/wsdirector/README.md

 Type `wsdirector --help` to check all commands.

+### Receive order

+By default, the `receive` action scans through all available or newly added message to find a matching one.
+If you want to check the order of incoming messages, add the `ordered: true` option to the `receive` action.

 ### Connection configuration

 You can specify client's headers, cookies or query string params via the `connection_options` directive: